renderedghost/sample-data/README.md

 # Sample Data for Prototypes

-This repository is a curated collection of sample images and text data organized in named folders, ideal for use in design prototypes.
+This repository is a curated collection of sample images and text data organized in named directorys, ideal for use in design prototypes.

 Whether you're a designer, developer, or content creator, this resource aims to provide a diverse set of assets to kickstart your creative projects.